Celestial Pearl Danio (Galaxy Rasbora): Care, Diet, and Breeding, etc.

 Celestial Pearl Danio - Galaxy Rasbora

-Celestial Pearl Danio, discovered in 2006, is also known by the names Galaxy Rasbora and Danio margaritatus.
-These fishes with vibrant coloration and vivid appearance belong to the family of Cyprinidae.
+Celestial Pearl Danio, discovered in 2006, is also known as Galaxy Rasbora and Danio Margaritatus.
+These fish, with their vibrant coloration and vivid appearance, belong to the family of Cyprinidae.

-These small fishes are non-aggressive and the average Celestial Pearl Danio lifespan is 3-5 years.
-They are timid but are quite social and active.
-Celestial Pearl Danio makes companions with other fishes who have the same size and temperament.
+These small fish are non-aggressive, and the average lifespan of a Celestial Pearl Danio is 3-5 years.
+They are timid but quite social and active.
+Celestial Pearl Danios make companions with other fish of the same size and temperament.

 But, any other fish can easily turn these small Danio into their lunch.
 So, be careful while choosing a community tank for them.
 They are quite famous among aquarists and their peaceful nature makes them perfect even for a beginner.